camunda/camunda-docs/docs/components/concepts/workflow-patterns.md

 Let's discuss the ISO standard [Business Process Model and Notation (BPMN)](https://camunda.com/bpmn/) first, as this is really a great workflow language to express workflow patterns.
 BPMN was developed as a collaboration of different vendors rooted in real-life industry experience.
 It happened during a time when the scientific background of workflow patterns was already well researched, for example by the [Workflow Patterns Initiative](http://www.workflowpatterns.com/).

-In other words, scientists already wrote down all the patterns that are important to express any problem you might get in a workflow, and BPMN used this knowledge to design a language that implemented all the relevant patterns (see this [evaluation](http://www.workflowpatterns.com/evaluations/standard/bpmn.php), for example).
+In other words, scientists already wrote down all the patterns that are important to express any problem you might get in a workflow, and BPMN used this knowledge to design a language that implemented all the relevant patterns (refer to this [evaluation](http://www.workflowpatterns.com/evaluations/standard/bpmn.php), for example).
 Essentially, BPMN is feature complete and will always be able to express what you need to orchestrate your processes.

 Additionally, BPMN has expressed all real-life problems rather easily when reflecting on our more than 15 years of hands-on experience with the language.